-- The Proponent shall prepare and implement a Noise Management Plan for the project to the satisfaction of the Director-General.
-This plan must: - (a) be prepared in consultation with EPA, and submitted to the Director-General for approval within 3 months of the date of this approval, unless otherwise agreed by the Director-General; - (b) describe the noise mitigation measures that would be implemented to ensure compliance with conditions 2-6 of Schedule 3 of this approval, including: - a real-time noise management system that employs both reactive and proactive mitigation measures; - a detailed program for the replacement or attenuation of existing plant on site; and - the specific measures that would be implemented to minimise the rail noise impacts of the project, and in particular: - the braking and train horn impacts of the project; and - the use of the shuttle train during the approved night-time hours; and - (c) include a noise monitoring program that: - uses a combination of real-time and supplementary attended monitoring measures to evaluate the performance of the project; - includes a program to evaluate the effectiveness of the noise mitigation measures referred to in 7(b) above; - includes a protocol for determining exceedences of the relevant conditions of this approval; and - includes a program to monitor the actual sound power levels of the plant on site, compare it with the benchmark levels used in the EA, and evaluate the effectiveness of any attenuation.
+- 7. The Proponent shall prepare and implement a Noise Management Plan for the project to the satisfaction of the Secretary.
+This plan must: - (a) be prepared in consultation with EPA, and submitted to the Secretary for approval within 3 months of the date of this approval, unless otherwise agreed by the Secretary; - (b) describe the noise mitigation measures that would be implemented to ensure compliance with conditions 2-6 of Schedule 3 of this approval, including: - a real-time noise management system that employs both reactive and proactive mitigation measures; - a detailed program for the replacement and attenuation of existing plant on site; and - the specific measures that would be implemented to minimise the rail noise impacts of the project, and in particular: - the braking and train horn impacts of the project; - the use of the shuttle train during the approved night-time hours; - the construction of earth bund walls around evaporative fan units located on the waste rock emplacement area; and - (c) include a noise monitoring program that: - uses a combination of real-time and supplementary attended monitoring measures to - evaluate the performance of the project; includes a program to evaluate the effectiveness of the noise mitigation measures referred to in 7(b) above; - includes a protocol for determining exceedances of the relevant conditions of this approval; and - includes a program to monitor the actual sound power levels of the plant on site, compare it with the benchmark levels used in the EA, and evaluate the effectiveness of any attenuation.